 - Artificial Dyes

 Dietary allergies, sensitivities, and intolerances are becoming increasingly common in pets such as dogs.
 However, the dog food market is adapting to help combat this by providing dog food designed for dogs with allergies.

 We have a range of articles that explain in detail how to approach feeding a hypoallergenic dog and what foods are available that do not contain common allergens.

 - Best Dog Foods without Potatoes

 Types of Dog Food

 One of the great benefits of the modern dog food market is its huge variety.
 Whether it be at a grocery store, an independent pet store or a large commercial pet store there is always aisles of choices.

-As dog’s age, they need different types of food to maintain their health.
-Senior dog foods can provide them with a balance of nutrients that are more suited to elderly dogs than traditional dog food.
+As dogs age, they can benefit from a different balance of nutrition.
+Senior dog food recipes can provide them with this unique balance of nutrients that are more suited to elderly dogs than traditional adult dog food.

-Also, they contain ingredients that can aid the maintenance of healthy joints, healthy bones, and digestion.
-Dry and wet varieties of senior dog food commonly available from a variety of brands.
+Dry and wet varieties of senior dog food are commonly available from a variety of brands.